cliffhall/nifty-cannon-contracts/README.md

 * Will-call Send
   - The deferred transfer of the NFTs in a Volley for a recipient to pickup later

+* Will-call Ticket
+  - A transferable version of Will-call Send where an NFT is issued.
+Current owner can pickup

 * Will-call Pickup
   - A recipient initiating a previously approved airdrop to their wallet